SanjitSG/namaste-react/README.md

 # Welcome to the Namaste React Course Repository!
+By [Sanjit Gawade](https://github.com/SanjitSG)

 Hello there!
 Welcome to my personal repository documenting my journey through the Namaste React course by [_Akshay Saini_](https://github.com/akshaymarch7). 🌟

 In this space, I'll be sharing my assignments, handwritten notes, and code snippets as I dive deeper into learning React.
-While the course itself is created by [_Akshay Saini & Namaste.Dev team_](https://github.com/akshaymarch7), this repository is my way of capturing and sharing my progress with the wider community.
+While the course itself is created by [_Akshay Saini & Namaste.Dev team_](https://namastedev.com/), this repository is my way of capturing and sharing my progress with the wider community.

 ### About My Journey